-At The Lea, we believe that learning a Modern Foreign Language enriches the curriculum and prepares pupils to participate in an ever changing, multi-lingual world.
+At The Lea, we believe that learning a Modern Foreign Language enriches the curriculum and prepares pupils to participate in an ever-changing, multi-lingual world.
 Learning a language can help children to understand the culture, similarities and differences another country.
 It can help them to be successful in the modern world and may open up a world of personal and career possibilities.

 The language we teach is French.
 Even though learning a language is only compulsory in Key Stage 2, our younger children are introduced to French informally through singing and simple story telling.
 Then, in years 3-6 we teach using the Rigolo scheme of work, which we have adapted for our use by focussing on the building blocks of language (phonics, grammar and vocabulary) in core everyday topic units.
 Our small steps approach is reflected in the planned progression of key vocabulary and grammar which builds in complexity as the children move through KS2.
-We use a variety of different interactive ways of learning, including short animated film clips, games, songs and lots of repetition of vocabulary as well as written work.
-We are very fortunate to have two members of staff who are fluent French speakers and this has been beneficial to the learning of the language for our children.
+We use a variety of different interactive ways of learning, including short, animated film clips, games and songs as well as written work.
+We are very fortunate to have several members of staff who are fluent in French and other languages, and this has been beneficial to the learning of language for our children.

-At The Lea, we have a rich variety of backgrounds and cultures represented and we have several children who speak other languages.
-We celebrate our diversity and add to this international dimension by having an annual International Week.
+At The Lea, we have a rich variety of backgrounds and cultures represented and we have many children who speak other languages.
+We celebrate our diversity and add to this global dimension by having an annual International Week.
 During this week each class immerse themselves in the culture and language of one country; we also introduce them to other Modern Foreign Languages, both those offered by local secondary schools (for example, Mandarin, Spanish and German) and others where that language is represented within our school community.
-By learning about and from other languages and cultures, we feel it helps the children to broaden their minds and to reflect upon their own cultural identity as well as others.
+By learning about and from other languages and cultures, we feel it helps the children communicate effectively with others and promotes tolerance and understanding in the modern world.